MostafaT-soli/Azure_App_Service/README.md

 3. Create a new pipeline and select an existing YAML file, referencing the `pipeline.yml` file under the `AZ-pipeline` folder.

-### Any changes to the Microservices repository will trigger the build and deploy pipeline.
+### Any changes to the Microservices repository will trigger the build pipeline.